 - TLSb fetches the cross-certificate for Operator A's TLS client CA from Operator B's Certificate Repository, from a local cache of the Certificate Repository on TLSb, or from a local certificate store on TLSb if a separate Certificate Repository is not used.

-- TLSb checks the validity of the cross-certificate for Operator A's TLS client CA by a CRL check to Operator B's Interconnection CA CRL database.
-If a TLS entity cannot successfully perform the CRL check, it shall treat this as an error and abort the TLS handshake
+- TLSb checks the validity of the cross-certificate for Operator A's TLS client CA by a revocation check to Operator B's Interconnection CA CRL database or OCSP server.
+If a TLS entity cannot successfully perform the revocation check, it shall treat this as an error and abort the TLS handshake

 - TLSb verifies the cross-certificate for Operator A's TLS client CA using Operator B's Interconnection CA's certificate if the Interconnection CA is not a top-level CA, otherwise the Interconnection CA's public key is implicitly trusted.